 - The SSDA provides for the construction and operation of a solar farm at 228 230 Blands Lane, Wyalong. - The peak period of traffic generation associated with the project will be during construction, which is estimated to be completed over 9 12 months.
 During this construction period: - All construction vehicles will use dedicated construction routes between the Site and the regional road network at the Newell Highway.
-The primary access route between the Site and the Newell Highway will be via Blands Lane and Bodells Lane. - During the peak Stage 2 construction period, estimated at approximately 3 4 months, the Site will generate up to 46 vehicle trips per hour during the Site peak periods and up to 140 vehicle trips per day. - The introduction of these peak Stage 2 construction trips would have no significant impact on the operation or capacity of key local roads and intersections providing access to the Site. - Appropriate mechanisms can be established to monitor the condition of the unsealed roads providing access to the Site - Blands Lane and Bodells Lane - such as to provide suitable carriageway conditions throughout and after the construction period. - Once operational, the Site would generate only a very minor number of trips associated with occasional maintenance requirements. - All light vehicle, shuttle bus and truck parking through both the construction and operational phases will be provided on-site. - A Construction Traffic Management Plan will be formalised prior to construction.
+Heavy Construction Vehicles shall utilise the access route of Newell Highway / Bodells Lane / Blands Lane, while Light Construction Vehicles and shuttle buses shall utilise the access route of Newell Highway /Clear Ridge Road / Blands Lane. - During the peak Stage 2 construction period, estimated at approximately 3 4 months, the Site will generate up to 46 vehicle trips per hour during the Site peak periods and up to 140 vehicle trips per day. - The introduction of these peak Stage 2 construction trips would have no significant impact on the operation or capacity of key local roads and intersections providing access to the Site. - Appropriate mechanisms shall be established to reduce the effect of construction vehicles on unsealed roads providing access to the Site - Blands Lane and Bodells Lane - including; - Construction vehicles are to obey a self-imposed reduced speed limit of 50km/h while on Bodells Lane in order to minimise dust pollution. - New road pavement to be provided for the full length of Blands Lane. - An "all weather" surface seal is to be applied to the entirety of Blands Lane to improve driveability during inclement weather. - New road pavement, including "all weather surface seal", for the first 50m of Bodells Lane, north of Newell Highway. - A BAL treatment for left-turn entry into Bodells Lane from Newell Highway is to be provided. - A Road Dilapidation Report shall be prepared for Blands Lane and Bodells Lane, with appropriate monitoring to ensure that a serviceable condition is maintained throughout construction and any damage is appropriately remediated. - Once operational, the Site would generate only a very minor number of trips associated with occasional maintenance requirements. - All light vehicle, shuttle bus and truck parking through both the construction and operational phases will be provided on-site.

+• A Construction Traffic Management Plan will be formalised prior to construction.